csc-training/summerschool/gpu-hip/docs/05-multi-gpu.md

 </small>

-# One GPU per thread (III)
+# One GPU per thread (III, advanced)

 * One GPU per CPU thread
-    * Eg, one OpenMP CPU thread per GPU being used
+    * E.g. one OpenMP CPU thread per GPU being used
 * HIP and OpenMP APIs are threadsafe
     * Multiple threads can call the functions at the same time
 * Each thread can create its own context on a different GPU